cea-hpc/modules/INSTALL-win.rst

         > INSTALL.bat C:\EnvironmentModules

+For PowerShell, you may adapt profile script to make ``envmodule`` command initialized when ``pwsh`` shell starts.
+See the PowerShell documentation on how to `customize your shell environment <https://learn.microsoft.com/en-us/powershell/scripting/learn/shell/creating-profiles>`_.

 Modules installation is now operational and you can setup your modulefiles.
 By default, the ``modulefiles`` directory in installation directory is defined as a modulepath and contains few modulefile examples::